 One of the many benefits of conducting studies in spaces designed for in-person research is a sense of privacy.
 In research facilities, two-way mirror options allow clients to blend into the background, observe, and collaborate amongst themselves without being a distraction to respondents.
 Though respondents are always made aware of their presence, this separation of space helps provide a comfortable environment for sharing and openly discussing opinions.

-With virtual market research, this sense of privacy can be disrupted when using some of the more budget-friendly options.
+With virtual market research, this sense of privacy can be disrupted when using some of the DIY options.
 Because these options don't offer private observation options for clients, respondents are constantly reminded of a client's presence when they're logged in.
-This can negatively impact the reaction, participation level and overall attitude of participants.
-When choosing to perform remote research, it is important to find a platform that will provide both clients and respondents their own feelings of privacy, whether that's having privately-secured chatrooms for clients to collaborate in real-time or having the option to blend into the background to create a more comfortable space for discussion.
+This can negatively impact the reaction, participation level, and overall attitude of participants.

-Just like in-person research, online studies require a lot of pieces to fall into place in order for a project to be successful.
-One of the major downsides of using budget-friendly online research services is they require a lot of heavy lifting up front, during, and after the research.
-Many lower-cost systems offer a set package of services with little or no customization, or may not offer any assistance at all.
+Online studies require a many pieces to fall into place in order for a project to be successful.
+One of the major downsides of using DIY online research services is they require a lot of heavy lifting up front, during, and after the research.
+Many platforms offer a set package of services with little or no customization, or may not offer any assistance at all.

 When researching different online market research platforms, it is important to consider your project needs and what peripheral services will aid in project success.
 Will there be a specialized team to help manage recruiting and incentive payments?
 Are you able to load and test project stimuli before respondents interact with it?
 Do you have to worry about the quality of recordings and transcripts?
 Every project will have different needs and it's important to work with a platform that recognizes there is no "one size fits all" solution to qualitative research.
 That's where finding the right partner makes all the difference.